 ER nursing is a special challenge because most emergency patients arrive without a diagnosis and sometimes without even an indication of the problem.
 ER nurses must work quickly during exams and be comfortable using advanced equipment to monitor and treat patients.
 While a majority work in hospital emergency departments, some are employed by urgent care facilities.
 Military nurses might be deployed to areas of armed conflict.

 ER nurses are registered nurses (RNs).
-Demand for all types of RNs is expected to grow 19 percent between 2012 and 2022, or faster than average for U.S. occupations, according to the Bureau of Labor Statistics (BLS) .
-The median yearly compensation for an RN is $65,470, according to BLS.
-However, the yearly compensation for ER nurses ranges from $45,152 to $89,393, PayScale reports.
+Demand for all types of RNs is expected to grow 12 percent from 2018 to 2028, or faster than average for U.S. occupations, according to the Bureau of Labor Statistics (BLS).
+The median yearly compensation for an RN is $73,300 per year in 2019, according to BLS, though conditions in your area may vary.
+However, the average annual compensation for ER nurses is $75,061, according to Glassdoor.

 Paths to Increase ER Nurse Salary

 The road to becoming an ER nurse begins with earning an RN designation.
 Initial steps include earning an Associate of Science in Nursing (ASN) or a Bachelor of Science in Nursing (BSN) degree, according to the Campaign for Nursing’s Future .
 Graduates who pass the National Council Licensure Examination (NCLEX-RN) are eligible to begin work as RNs.